Antoninj/biometrics-project/README.md

 A few preprocessing techniques will be applied to the fingerprint images using the [skimage](http://scikit-image.org) image processing library.
 More precisely, the preprocessing workflow consists of the following steps :

 - Intensity scaling
+- Contrast enhancement
 - Contrast Limited Adaptive Histogram Equalization
-- Contrast enhancement
 - Gauss smoothing
 - Binarization using dynamic thresholding
-- Thining
+- Thinning

 ## Feature extraction algorithm